Creative Ways On How To Use Copyrighted Music In Podcast

 People often assume that copyright laws only apply to businesses or brands that stand to make money from using someone else’s content.

-This is not true either, and even if you’re running a not for profit podcast that gives all of its earnings to the local children’s hospital, you will still be held liable for stealing music (if you’ve somehow figured out how to play copyrighted music in podcast) and playing it on your show.
+This is not true either, and even if you’re running a not-for-profit podcast that gives all of its earnings to the local children’s hospital, you will still be held liable for stealing music (if you’ve somehow figured out how to play copyrighted music in podcast) and playing it on your show.

 The same goes for private podcasts that are only played to a small number of people, like within an organization or workplace, as this will be treated by the general public.